LorenzoCoronati/local-docker/README.md

 - Whoami (**only** request headers ) -
   [http://**whoami**.example.com](http://whoami.example.com)

+#### SSL/TLS certificates, ie. HTTPS for local

+During the initial project initialisation local-docker generates self-signed SSL/TLS cerificates for your local development needs.
+Certificate is created for `*.example.local` -domain, which means it covers all auto-generated subdomains you have.

+If you wish to have automatic HTTP -> HTTPS redirection for you local check your `docker-compose.yml` file and comment out some lines below `label` -key (under `nginx` or any other service).

+You can also have several certificates for multiple domains.
+Place generated certificates inside `docker/certs` folder and adjust `docker/certs/certs.yml` file.

+Traefik will terminate encrypted requests and pass forward unencrypted queries.

+Check also section "Drupal and local HTTPS".

 #### Install Drupal

 Once the local is up and running you can install Drupal.